 Property and equipment are recorded at cost and depreciated over the estimated useful lives of the related assets using the straight-line method.
 Lab and office equipment are depreciated over a five-year period.
 Leasehold improvements are depreciated over the shorter of the useful life and the term of the lease.
+Refer to Leases below for the Company's finance lease accounting policy.
 When assets are retired or otherwise disposed of, the cost of these assets and related accumulated depreciation or amortization are eliminated from the balance sheet and any resulting gains or losses are included in the consolidated statement of operations and comprehensive loss in the period of disposals.